Jim Wells County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08 or higher, your license will be suspended.
+If you agreed to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08 or higher, your license will be suspended.

-Temporary Permit: The officer likely issued you a temporary driving permit at the time of your arrest.
-This permit is valid until your ALR hearing, or if you don't request a hearing, until the suspension officially begins.
+- BAC over 0.08: According to TX law, the suspension period is typically 90 days for a first offense.
+Temporary Permit: The arresting officer likely issued you a temporary driving permit at the time of your arrest.
+This permit is valid until your ALR hearing, or, if you don't request a hearing, until the suspension officially begins.

 If You Refused Testing

-Implied Consent Law in Texas: Texas, like most states, has an implied consent law.
+- Refusal Penalty: In Texas, refusing a breath or blood test results in a 180-day license suspension for a first offense.
+Implied Consent Law in Texas: Texas, like many states, operates under an implied consent law.
 This means that by driving on Texas roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusal carries significant consequences.
+Refusal to submit to testing carries significant consequences under TX law.

 The ALR/Administrative Hearing

 The ALR hearing is your opportunity to challenge the suspension of your driver's license.
-It is a separate proceeding from your criminal DUI case.
+It is a separate administrative proceeding from your criminal DUI case.

 What It Is